ANU-Funded Financial Aid

 Eligibility: Eligible students are identified through association with a company that has entered into a tuition assistance agreement with the University.
 Continued eligibility is dependent on the continued receipt of employer tuition assistance.
 This award is not available to those who are enrolled as international students.

-Application Process: Eligible students and their employers will complete the Business Partnership Grant application, available at the Financial Aid Office, and will return the completed application to the Financial Aid Office.
+Application Process: Eligible students and their employers will complete the Business Partnership Grant application and will return the completed application to the Financial Aid Office.

 Award: Awards are made up to $1 for every $2 of employer tuition assistance received, limited to the amount of unpaid tuition costs.